bcomnes/deploy-to-neocities/README.md

     runs-on: ubuntu-latest

     steps:
+    # The checkout step copies your repo into the action runner.
+Important!
     - uses: actions/checkout@v4
     # Set up any tools and build steps here
     # This example uses a Node.js toolchain to build a site
+    # If you don't need Node.js to build your site, you can omit this.
     - name: Use Node.js
       uses: actions/setup-node@v4
       with: